5. Use the Mesh Warper#

 5.4.
 Opening the Mesh Warping UI#

-The mesh warping UI is an independent “workflow” UI that’s separate from the main OpenSim Creator model editing/simulation UI:
+The mesh warping UI is an independent “workflow” UI that can be accessed from OpenSim Creator’s splash screen:

 _images/tut5_open-mesh-warper-from-splash-screen.png